jornmann/ddisplay/README.md

 ## Do you have an idea or want to contribute?
 Feel free to join.
 Everyone can `git clone` edit and then `git add --all && git commit -m "My commit" && git push`.
 So enjoy ;)

+## Thanks to:
+- Me (for creating this project)
+- speedie (for his awesome custom resolution option)
+- Others (for appreciating this project)